thedoorva/Finsight/README.md

 ```

 Steps to Run

-Run the Flask server by executing python app.py in the terminal.
+1. Run the Flask server by executing python app.py in the terminal.
-Open a web browser and navigate to the specified URL (usually http://127.0.0.1:5000/).
+2. Open a web browser and navigate to the specified URL (usually http://127.0.0.1:5000/).
-Enter a company ticker symbol and click "Analyze" to generate insights.
+3. Enter a company ticker symbol and click "Analyze" to generate insights.
-Example Usage
+4. Example Usage
 Including screenshots demonstrating how to use the application and view the generated insights.
 ![alt text](WebPage.PNG)

 Task 3: Simple App Deployment

 Task Description

 The third task involves deploying the Flask application on a platform or recording a local demo.

 Deployment Method

 For deployment, the application can be hosted on platforms such as AWS, or Google Cloud Platform.
 Alternatively, a local demo can be recorded.

 Deployment Instructions

-Deploy the Flask application to the chosen platform using the provided deployment guidelines.
+- Deploy the Flask application to the chosen platform using the provided deployment guidelines.
-Provide the deployment URL or a link to the local demo in the README.md file.
+- Provide the deployment URL or a link to the local demo in the README.md file.
-Example Deployment
-Include screenshots or GIFs demonstrating the deployed application in action.

 Author

 Doorva Agrawal

 Acknowledgments

 The development of this project was made possible with the support and contributions of various individuals and resources.
 I  would like to express our gratitude to:

 SEC EDGAR Database: For providing access to 10-K filings and financial reports.